Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Every mother’s milk composition is unique.
 Yours may not contain problematic compounds.

-• Baby skin is immature and prone to inflammation regardless of feeding method.
+• Baby skin is immature and prone to inflammation regardless of the feeding method.

-• Genetics and other factors are also likely to contribute to baby acne.
+• Genetics and other factors also contribute to baby acne.

 So, while breast milk may play a partial role, moms should not feel guilty or solely responsible for their newborn’s pimples.
 Focus instead on keeping your baby comfortable during this phase rather than questioning your breast milk.